 - Tendency to develop kidney problems—Use with caution.
 May make these conditions worse.

 Proper Use of This Medicine:

-Dry skin completely before applying tacrolimus ointment.
+- Dry skin completely before applying the ointment.

-Do not bathe, shower or swim right after applying this medicine.
+- Do not bathe, shower, or swim right after applying this medicine.
 This could wash off the ointment.